 - Download a call blocker.
 First, try a free solution to see if it does the trick.
 No-cost services from firms such as YouMail and Nomorobo are carrier-agnostic.
 (Nomorobo is free for landlines but $1.99 a month for cellphones.)
 Your mobile carrier has free tools, too.

-- Let a call go to voicemail if it gets through a robocall app and you don’t recognize the caller.
-If the caller claims to be, say, from Citibank, don’t call back a phone number left on voicemail.
-Use a number you know is legitimate, such as one on a statement or credit card.
+- Let a call go to voice mail if it gets through a robocall app and you don’t recognize the caller.
+If the caller claims to be from, say, Citibank, don’t call back a number left on voice mail.
+Use a number that you know is legitimate, such as one on a statement or credit card.

 Marc Saltzman is a contributing writer who covers personal technology.
 His work also appears in USA Today and other national publications.
 He hosts the podcast series Tech It Out and is the author of several books, including Apple Watch for Dummies and Siri for Dummies.

 Joe Eaton is an investigative writer and journalism professor who contributes frequently to the AARP Bulletin.

 AARP’s Fraud Watch Network can help you spot and avoid scams.
 Sign up for free Watchdog Alerts, review our scam-tracking map, or call our toll-free fraud helpline at 877-908-3360 if you or a loved one suspect you’ve been a victim.